chaimleib/resume/resume.md

 **Continuous Integration Testing**: _Jenkins, TravisCI, CircleCI, GitHub Actions_

+**Data Processing and Visualization**: Log analysis and histograms, multi-sensor fusion, timeseries visualization and regression curves, principal component analysis, neural networks. _Google StackDriver, Google BigQuery, Splunk, awk, Gnuplot, Python, Matlab, Octave, LabView_

 **Other**: Uses Arch Linux as daily driver.
-This resume was written in vim using Markdown and rendered with a Makefile.
+This resume was written in vim using Markdown, and rendered using a Makefile and a Python DOM manipulation script.
 3D printing, using self-designed models in Blender and FreeCAD.

 ## Work experience